reefactor/brainfood_reference/README.md

 > Overconfidence .. the most significant of the cognitive biases.
 > -- Daniel Kahneman in Thinking Fast and Slow book

+> It is a very recent disease to mistake the unobserved for the nonexistent; but some are plagued with the worse disease of mistaking the unobserved for the unobservable.
+> For the robust, an error is information; for the fragile, an error is an error.
+> -- The bed of Procrustes: philosophical and practical aphorisms by Nassim Taleb

 _**Known knowns**_ refer to a high level of confidence, yet [overconfidence](https://en.wikipedia.org/wiki/Overconfidence_effect) is _the most significant of the cognitive biases_.

 > It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so
 > -- Mark Twain, but also to several others:

+> In most debates, people seem to be trying to convince one another; but all they can hope for is new arguments to convince themselves.
+> The sucker’s trap is when you focus on what you know and what others don’t know, rather than the reverse.
+> -- The bed of Procrustes: philosophical and practical aphorisms by Nassim Taleb

 People with low ability at a task [overestimate their ability (Dunning–Kruger effect )](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) at the same time high-achievers suffer from opposite cognitive bias - [underestimate themselves (impostor syndrome)